campusrover/labnotebook2/docs/reports/2024/CleaningRobot.md

 For the final demonstration at lab, we will replicate a realistic cleaning scenario in a controlled environment.
 The setup ensures seamless communication and modular scalability, simulating a robust system for future multi-robot collaboration.

-**Hardware Configuration:**
+**Hardware Configuration**

-* TurtleBot3 (Cleaning Robot)
+- **TurtleBot3 (Cleaning Robot)**
-  * Role: A single cleaning robot performing mapping, exploration, and cleaning tasks.
+  - **Role**: A single cleaning robot performing mapping, exploration, and cleaning tasks.
-  * Connectivity: Communicates with the central system via the router's local network.
+  - **Connectivity**: Communicates with the central system via the router's local network.

-* No Internet Access Local Network Router (Network Center)
+- **No Internet Access Local Network Router (Network Center)**
-  * Role: Acts as the network center to establish a local LAN for communication.
+  - **Role**: Acts as the network center to establish a local LAN for communication.
+  - **Features**:
-  * Features: Provides stable IP addresses for devices, enabling consistent communication across the network.
+    - Provides stable IP addresses for devices.
+    - Enables consistent communication across the network.

-* Computer with Linux OS (Computing Center and Control Terminal):
+- **Computer with Linux OS (Computing Center and Control Terminal)**
-  * Role: Acts as the central computing tower and the portable control panel
+  - **Role**: Acts as the central computing tower and the portable control panel.
-    * Running the GUI control panel, represents portable control panel
+    - Running the GUI control panel (represents portable control panel).
-    * Managing mapping, exploration, and cleaning processes
+    - Managing mapping, exploration, and cleaning processes.
-    * Collecting and visualizing data in real-time.
+    - Collecting and visualizing data in real-time.

 ## Essential Algorithms (Self Designed)